-EWMA Charts may also be preferred when the subgroups are of size n=1.
-In this case, an alternative chart might be the Individual X Chart, in which case you would need to estimate the distribution of the process in order to define its expected boundaries with control limits.
-The advantage of Cusum, EWMA and Moving Average charts is that each plotted point includes several observations, so you can use the Central Limit Theorem to say that the average of the points (or the moving average in this case) is normally distributed and the control limits are clearly defined.
+EWMA Charts may also be preferred when the subgroup size is 1.
+In this case, an alternative chart might be the Individual-X chart), in which case you would need to estimate the distribution of the process in order to define its expected boundaries with control limits.
+The advantage of Cusum, EWMA and Moving Average chart is that each plotted point includes several observations, so you can use the Central Limit Theorem to say that the average of the points (or the moving average in this case) is normally distributed and the control limits are clearly defined.

 When choosing the value of lambda used for weighting, it is recommended to use small values (such as 0.2) to detect small shifts, and larger values (between 0.2 and 0.4) for larger shifts.
-An EWMA Chart with lambda = 1.0 is an X-bar Chart.
+An EWMA Chart with lambda = 1.0 is an X-Bar chart (or an Individual-X chart when the subgroup size is one.

 A modified EWMA control charts may be used for autocorrelated processes with a slowly drifting mean.
 The wandering mean case has been presented by Montgomery and Mastrangelo (Journal of Quality Technology, July 1991, vol. 23, No. 3, pp. 179-193) for processes that are positively autocorrelated and the mean does not drift too fast.
 Subgroup size for the wandering mean case is limited to n=1, since the subgroup range would not provide a meaningful indicator of process variation when observations are autocorrelated.
 See EWMA Forecast